denvazh/gatling/README.md

 docker run -it --rm denvazh/gatling
 ```

-Mount configuration and simulation files from host machine and run gatling in interactive mode
+Mount configuration and simulation files from the host machine and run gatling in interactive mode

 ```
 docker run -it --rm -v /home/core/gatling/conf:/opt/gatling/conf \